 Smell something strong

-If you are having difficulty to breath, try smelling something strong, you can buy in any pharmacy in Peru something called Agua de Florida, which is a small bottle of a yellow cologne made of a mix of different herbs, it is a famous medicine amoung the South American tribes and cures many things, between then, the headaches and the breath difficulty, drop it on your hand, place your hands close to your nose and smell it, if you wish you can pass it on your forehead, face and neck.
+If you are having difficulty to breath, try smelling something strong, you can buy in any pharmacy in Peru something called Agua de Florida, which is a small bottle of a yellow cologne made of a mix of different herbs, it is a famous medicine among the South American tribes and cures many things, between then, the headaches and the breathing difficulty.
+It is really simple to use the Peruvian Agua de Florida, all you need to do is to drop it on your hand, place your hands close to your nose and smell it.

 Watch out what you eat

 Avoid eating heavy and salty food, instead, go for something light, like rice, chicken, soups, bread.
 Avoid red meat, pasta, milk, and anything creamy.
 If you got diarrhea you should also avoid fruits, salad and anything raw, stick to the boiled vegetables.

 Drink TONS of water!
 Although it doesn’t soften the effect of the Altitude Sickness, it relieves the headaches, as in many cases you will get headaches due to dehydration as high elevations tend to be dry.
 So, even if you are not thirsty, force yourself to drink as much water as you can to hydrate your body.

 You probably already heard about Coca tea, it is important to remember that although it helps a lot, it is not a curative measure, rather it is preventive.
 So, definitely you should drink a lot of Coca tea, but bearing in mind that it won’t make you feel better right the way, but perhaps in the next day, you will start feeling its effect.
 The idea is to drink the tea along the day.
 Of course, you won’t find coca tea anywhere in the world, but if you are in countries like Peru or Bolivia they can be easily found.
 Besides the tea, you can also buy coca candies and leaves, both will work just like the tea.